TimLindner/BayesianGrowthMixtureModels/README.md

 - [ ] Comparison strategy for Normal vs Poisson (model comparison metrics per simulation run: Bayes factor (using bridgesampling R package) and root mean squared error (over all sampling iterations))
 - [ ] Quadratic trend components for Poisson model with three latent classes
 - [ ] Four latent classes

-### Introduction
-Hi there :relaxed: My name is Tim, and this repository contains my work on Bayesian growth mixture models (or GMMs for short) including hidden Markov chains and softmax regressions for representing latent class memberships.
-The work has been developed in cooperation with Dr. Nalan Basturk as part of my research assistantance in econometrics at Maastricht University.

 ### Work developed
 Placeholder